 Sometimes your status as “authorized user” on a spouse’s card does get reported to the credit bureaus.
 Find out for sure by requesting a free copy of your credit report.

-If it turns out you don’t have credit in your own name, apply for a card right away.
-More and more companies are providing credit to people without high scores, Arnold said.
+If you don’t have credit in your own name, apply for a card right away.
 Just make sure to choose a card that reports to the three main credit bureaus — Experian, TransUnion and Equifax.

 What if both partners have decent credit scores when they decide to part ways later in life?
-“Gray divorce” is becoming more common, according to personal finance expert Liz Weston, so it’s essential to split credit accounts when you split with a spouse.
+“Gray divorce” is becoming more common, according to personal finance expert Liz Weston, so in such cases it’s essential to split credit accounts when you split with a spouse.

 One of Weston’s readers checked his credit score and found that his soon-to-be-ex-wife had stopped paying on a joint account.
-He immediately paid it off, but the damage was done: His credit score was in the crapper.
+He immediately paid it off, but the damage to his credit score was done.

 “It’s so important to separate financial accounts when you’re separating from a spouse,” Weston says.

 For more details on handling money matters in the event of divorce, read: “10 Financial Moves That Keep You Sane During a Divorce.”

 Guard your cards